ChristianNorwood/Data-Structures-and-Algorithms-Practice/README.md

 # Data-Structures-and-Algorithms-Practice
-Simple practice repository for the concepts disgussed in the "Master the Coding Interview" course on Udemy
+Simple practice repository for the concepts discussed in the "Master the Coding Interview" course on Udemy